Best Mac for Local AI (2026): Apple Silicon Buying Guide

 For most people buying a Mac specifically for local AI in 2026, the answer is the Mac Mini M4 Pro with 48GB for $1,799.
 It runs every model up to 33B at high quality, handles 70B at reduced quality, and costs less than an equivalent NVIDIA-based PC build when you account for the complete system price.

-If you are on a tight budget, the Mac Mini M4 with 24GB at $799 runs 7B-13B models faster than you might expect.
-If you need the absolute best Apple Silicon experience, the Mac Studio M4 Max with 64-128GB delivers the highest memory bandwidth in the lineup.
+If you are on a tight budget, the base Mac Mini M4 at $799 (16GB) runs 7B-13B models faster than you might expect, and the 24GB step-up (around $999) buys real headroom.
+If you need the absolute best Apple Silicon experience, the Mac Studio M4 Max with 64-128GB is the fast desktop pick — and for frontier-size models like DeepSeek-R1 671B, only the M3 Ultra (up to 256GB, 800 GB/s) can hold them entirely in memory.

 Do not overlook the used market.
 An M1 Max Mac Studio with 64GB for $1,500 used is still one of the best price-to-model-capacity ratios available in any platform.